Isometrica/isometrica-meteor/docs/multitenancy.md

   - If no authenticated user, then a 403 is thrown.
   - If an `_orgId` is specified in the query selector and a membership does not exist between the current user and an organisation with that id, then a 403 is thrown.
   - If no `_orgId` is specified in the query selector, the `find` query will be constrained only to the organisations that the user has access to, by appending the following psuedo-clause to the selector: `_orgId: { $in: [... <The _orgIds of the user's memberships>] }`.
-Note that in this case the query will do nothing if you're trying to access a foreign document, rather than throw a 403.
+Note that in this case the query will return an empty result set if you're trying to access a foreign document, rather than throw a 403.

 - `insert`: